francesco75/monkees2/README.md

 - Microsoft Edge
   - All the pages work well but the pictures on the Index.html have the light symmetric The navbar has the differnt size but work well.
-    All the jquery library work vell.
+    All the jquery library works vell.
   - Final Testing is almost good
 - Mozilla Firefox
     -The Website works perfect.
      The navbar and all the links work vell.
-     The jquery library work well.
+     The jquery library works well.
     - Final Testing is good.

-## Testing Devices
+## Testing Devices Responsive

 ### Tech Used: Blisk
+   - This Testing responsive is used to test the website with the different devices and study the navbar reactive and the table audio and form
    - Iphone
        The Testing is perfect.
        All the pages respond very vell